 The program is designed to provide each summer associate with real-world policy research experience and mentorship from senior RAND researchers.
 Each summer associate is matched with currently funded project(s) and mentor(s), based on educational background, skills and experience, and available project needs.
 The mentor(s) and summer associate work together to design an experience where the summer associate spends the summer contributing to the larger, ongoing research project(s).

-During the summer associate assignment, students work with their project teams, attend seminars and functions that are open to all RAND staff, participate in workshops, and have the opportunity to network with other RAND researchers.
+The program also provides regular opportunities for Summer Associates to connect and develop relationships with each other, participate in a range of RAND seminars, events, and social activities, and build networking and research skills.
+This ensures that Summer Associates have an immersive experience that exposes them to what it is like to work at RAND.
 At the end of the summer, students are expected to deliver a short presentation that summarizes their research findings.
 Students leave with a better understanding of RAND's research process, along with practical project work that will contribute to the summer associate's job experience.

-What can I expect with a remote/virtual summer associate assignment at RAND?
+What can I expect with a hybrid summer associate assignment at RAND?

-Many aspects of the summer associate program will remain the same.
+Many aspects of the summer associate program will be the same whether you participate in-person or remotely/virtually.
 You will be assigned a mentor who will meet with you regularly and facilitate collaboration with your project team.
-You will have the opportunity to engage with other summer associates, attend seminars and virtual workplace events, participate in workshops, and have the opportunity to network with RAND researchers.
-At the end of the summer, students will be expected to deliver a short virtual presentation that summarizes their research findings.
-We strive to ensure a productive and meaningful experience whether in-person or virtual, and we successfully implemented a remote/virtual program in summer 2020.
+You will have the opportunity to engage with other summer associates, attend seminars and workplace events, participate in workshops, and have the opportunity to network with RAND researchers.
+Participation in these activities will be in-person, remote, or both.
+At the end of the summer, students will be expected to deliver a short in-person and/or virtual presentation that summarizes their research findings.
+We strive to ensure a productive and meaningful experience whether in-person or virtual, and we successfully implemented a fully remote/virtual program in summer 2020, 2021, and 2022.

 There are several positions that match my background and interests.
 Should I apply to all relevant positions?